1975–76 FC Basel season

 The Fussball Club Basel 1893 1975–76 season was their 82nd season since the club was founded.
-It was their 30th consecutive season in the top flight of Swiss football after they won promotion during the season 1945–46.
+It was their 30th consecutive season in the top flight of Swiss football after they won promotion during the 1945–46 Nationalliga A season.
 They played their home games in the St. Jakob Stadium.
 Félix Musfeld was club chairman for the sixth consecutive period.